Azure/draft-classic/docs/plugins.md

 ```
 name: "keybase"
 version: "0.1.0"
-usage: "Integreate Keybase.io tools with Prow"
+usage: "Integreate Keybase.io tools with Draft"
 description: |-
-  This plugin provides Keybase services to Prow.
+  This plugin provides Keybase services to Draft.
 ignoreFlags: false
 useTunnel: false
-command: "$PROW_PLUGIN_DIR/keybase.sh"
+command: "$DRAFT_PLUGIN_DIR/keybase.sh"
 ```

 The `name` is the name of the plugin.
-When Prow executes it plugin, this is the name it will use (e.g. `prow NAME` will invoke this plugin).
+When Draft executes it plugin, this is the name it will use (e.g. `draft NAME` will invoke this plugin).

 _`name` should match the directory name._ In our example above, that means the plugin with `name: keybase` should be contained in a directory named `keybase`.

 Restrictions on `name`:

-- `name` cannot duplicate one of the existing `prow` top-level commands.
+- `name` cannot duplicate one of the existing `draft` top-level commands.
 - `name` must be restricted to the characters ASCII a-z, A-Z, 0-9, `_` and `-`.

 `version` is the SemVer 2 version of the plugin.
 `usage` and `description` are both used to generate the help text of a command.

-The `ignoreFlags` switch tells Prow to _not_ pass flags to the plugin.
-So if a plugin is called with `prow myplugin --foo` and `ignoreFlags: true`, then `--foo` is silently discarded.
+The `ignoreFlags` switch tells Draft to _not_ pass flags to the plugin.
+So if a plugin is called with `draft myplugin --foo` and `ignoreFlags: true`, then `--foo` is silently discarded.

-The `useTunnel` switch indicates that the plugin needs a tunnel to Prowd.
-This should be set to `true` _anytime a plugin talks to Prowd_.
-It will cause Prow to open a tunnel, and then set `$PROW_HOST` to the right local address for that tunnel.
-But don't worry: if Prow detects that a tunnel is not necessary because Prowd is running locally, it will not create the tunnel.
+The `useTunnel` switch indicates that the plugin needs a tunnel to draftd.
+This should be set to `true` _anytime a plugin talks to draftd_.
+It will cause Draft to open a tunnel, and then set `$DRAFT_HOST` to the right local address for that tunnel.
+But don't worry: if Draft detects that a tunnel is not necessary because draftd is running locally, it will not create the tunnel.

 Finally, and most importantly, `command` is the command that this plugin will execute when it is called.
 Environment variables are interpolated before the plugin is executed.
 The pattern above